-Slow Cooker Shredded Beef Enchiladas — tender shredded beef cooked in a simple homemade enchilada sauce.
-Layer in tortillas, top with cheese and bake until bubbly!
+Beef Enchiladas made with tender shredded beef cooked in a simple homemade enchilada sauce, then layered in tortillas and cheese to make delectable enchiladas.
 You’ll never use canned enchilada sauce again!

 - salt and freshly ground black pepper

 - 2 cups low-sodium beef broth

 - 1 cup salsa , your favorite kind, or substitute a can of diced tomatoes with green chiles

 - 1 1/2 teaspoons ground cumin

 - 2 Tablespoons cornstarch + 2 Tablespoons waters , mixed together to make a cornstarch slurry

 - 10- 12 flour tortillas , or 12-15 corn tortillas (warmed on a dry hot skillet first)

 - Season the roast on all sides with salt and pepper and place it in the bottom of your slow cooker.